johncarl81/transfuse/documentation.md

 These are just a couple of issues resolved by Transfuse.
 Transfuse changes the model of Android components into POJOs, allowing you to develop your components the way you want.
 No more extending Activity, Service, etc in order to implement the corresponding component.
 You simply need to annotate the component classes to register them in your Android application.
 This registration action tells Transfuse to add the component to the Android Manifest, essentially eliminating manual editing and management of the Manifest.

 Transfuse also offers a compile time dependency injection framework based on JSR-330.
-This is the same standard implemneted by the leading DI frameworks Guice, Spring, Seam, etc.  Dependency injection allows you to eliminate boilerplate plumbing code in your application further, as well as encourages well formed application architecture.
+This is the same standard implemented by the leading DI frameworks Guice, Spring, Seam, etc.  Dependency injection allows you to eliminate boilerplate plumbing code in your application further, as well as encourages well formed application architecture.
 Transfuse implements dependency injection differently than the mentioned frameworks, it performs all analysis and code generation during compile time.
 This reduces the critical startup time of your application, especially any lag based on runtime startup of Transfuse.

 It is Transfuse's mission to make Android a better API using performance sensitive techniques.